aida-alvera/DINEOF/README.md

 ## Linux

 ### Installation from source
-Please follow instruction on the [help pages](http://modb.oce.ulg.ac.be/DINEOF), taking into account that you need to install gfortran, make, Arpack and NetCDF as follows (for Ubuntu and Debian):
+You need to install gfortran, make, Arpack and NetCDF as follows (for Ubuntu and Debian):

 ```bash
 sudo apt-get update